 L’Ostrica Ubriaca – A seafood restaurant celebrated for its fresh flavors and simple preparations.

-– Risorgimento Resort – A luxury 5-star hotel in the city center, combining elegance and modern amenities.
+– Palazzo Paisiello – A luxury hotel in the city center, combining elegance and modern amenities.

 – Palazzo Rollo – A historic residence turned boutique B&B, offering personalized service.